 The Company participates in the share-based compensation plans of Group Inc. Group Inc. accounts for share-based compensation in accordance with SFAS No. 123-R, "Share-Based Payment."
 The cost of employee services received in exchange for a share-based award is generally measured based on the grant-date fair value of the award.
 Share-based awards that do not require future service (i.e., vested awards, including awards granted to retirement-eligible employees) are expensed immediately.
 Share-based employee awards that require future service are amortized over the relevant service period.
 Group Inc. adopted SFAS No. 123-R under the modified prospective adoption method.
-Under that method of adoption, the provisions of SFAS No. 123-R are generally applied only to share-based awards granted subsequent to adoption.
-Share-based awards held by employees that were retirement-eligible on the date of adoption of SFAS No. 123-R must continue to be amortized over the stated service period of the award (and accelerated if the employee actually retires).
+Under this method of adoption, the provisions of SFAS No. 123-R are generally applied only to share-based awards granted subsequent to adoption.
+Share-based awards held by employees that were retirement-eligible on the date of adoption of SFAS No. 123-R continue to be amortized over the stated service period of the award.